tomhbyrne/HUD-CoC-Geography-Crosswalk/README.md

 1. __CoC_GIS_NatlTerrDC_Shapefile_2017.gdb__: A shapefile of the 2017 HUD CoC boundaries.
 This file was obtained from [this HUD website](https://www.hudexchange.info/programs/coc/gis-tools/)

 2. __tlgdb_2017_a_us_substategeo.gdb__: The 2017 TIGER/Line Census tract shapefile.
 This file was obtained from [this Census Bureau website](https://www.census.gov/cgi-bin/geo/shapefiles/index.php)

+3. __2017_pit.csv__: The 2017 HUD Point-in-Time (PIT) count data.
+This file was obtained from [this HUD website](https://www.hudexchange.info/resource/3031/pit-and-hic-data-since-2007/)

 ## Programs